IBM System Networking Solutions

 The Business Case for Blade Switches

-According to the IDC white paper “Making the Business Case for Blade Switches,” blade servers have been widely adopted in data centres because they cost less to deploy and less to operate (due to savings in power and cooling) than rack-optimised servers.
+According to the IDC white paper “Making the Business Case for Blade Switches,” blade servers have been widely adopted in data centers because they cost less to deploy and less to operate (due to savings in power and cooling) than rack-optimized servers.
 Blade servers are also more easily scaled than fixed-capacity monolithic servers to meet workload growth and are easier to service with their field-replaceable blades.
 Embedding switches into blade servers expands and enhances these benefits, providing further infrastructure integration, simplified management, greater scalability, improved power and cooling efficiency, and increased application availability.
-Additionally, blade server switches allow organisations to realise the full inherent benefits of blade servers.
-As enterprises begin to migrate to next-generation data centres, blade server switches are evolving to meet the new demands with advanced functions such as application aware networking, low latency line-rate switching at 10 Gigabit (10GbE) speeds, advanced quality of service (QoS), and support for iSCSI storage connectivity and virtualisation.
+Additionally, blade server switches allow organizations to realize the full inherent benefits of blade servers.
+As enterprises begin to migrate to next-generation data centers, blade server switches are evolving to meet the new demands with advanced functions such as application aware networking, low latency line-rate switching at 10 Gigabit (10GbE) speeds, advanced quality of service (QoS), and support for iSCSI storage connectivity and virtualization.

-Blade servers provide an effective platform for virtualisation.
-The blade server switch allows enterprises to bring network intelligence back into a virtual server deployment so that they no longer have to sacrifice Layer 3 functionality by virtualising their server architecture within the blades.
+Blade servers provide an effective platform for virtualization.
+The blade server switch allows enterprises to bring network intelligence back into a virtual server deployment so that they no longer have to sacrifice Layer 3 functionality by virtualizing their server architecture within the blades.